uasoft-indonesia/badaso-docs/docs/getting-started/installation.md

 php artisan badaso:admin your@email.com --create
 ```

-Run the following command to install all of dependencies.
+Run the following command to install all javascript of dependencies.
 ```bash
 npm install
 npm run dev